IGJoshua/farolero/README.md

 repeatedly, or it will eventually return `:eventual-result` if it ever returns false.

+### Implementation Caveat
+Many different operators in farolero build upon the `block` macro and its associated functions.
+The `block` macro is implemented in terms of the JVM's exception mechanism, by throwing a value that extends `java.lang.Error`.
+This value specifies a particular `block` that it unwinds to.
+The purpose of the `java.lang.Error` class is to provide a way to throw a value that is explicitly intended not to be caught.

+Unfortunately you may sometimes see code that catches `java.lang.Throwable`.
+In nearly all cases, this code doesn't need to and shouldn't catch this much, and the primary reason to do it is to allow the code to catch both all `java.lang.Exception`s, and `java.lang.AssertionError`.

+What this means however is that in cases where code catches all `Throwable`s will not allow farolero to unwind the stack past that boundary, and if the value is logged, it may be confusing as farolero's Signal class does not include a stack trace or error message.

+The reality of the situation is that while farolero can do nothing about this (except in cases where extension mechanisms are provided, as with [flow](https://github.com/fmnoise/flow)), many pieces of code that catch `Throwable` are frameworks of various sorts, and it's unlikely to desire unwinding past them, so this rarely is an issue, but it is one that you should keep in mind when using farolero.

 ## Known Issues
 You may run into one of the issues below.
 I am aware of them and have plans to fix them.
 If you know how to fix them or have the time, pull requests are always